ITV/Recipes/README.md

 ### Filling:

-Peel, and grate the apples, simmer together with the sugar/walnuts/cinammon for a few minutes until warm, then drain the water from it (using a kitchen perhaps)
+Peel, and grate the apples, simmer together with the sugar/walnuts/cinammon for a few minutes until warm, then drain the water from it (using a kitchen towel perhaps)

 ### Baking: